Feeding Baby: How to Avoid Food Allergies

 Many pediatricians still recommend waiting until your baby is a bit older -- 9 or 10 months -- before offering the 8 allergenic foods.
 Even if there’s no added risk of causing an allergy, they note that an allergic reaction may be easier to manage in an older baby.
 Some pediatricians, concerned about the particular severity of allergic reactions to peanuts and shellfish, still suggest staying away from them until your child is at least 3 years old.

-Whole cow's milk should not be given to babies younger than 1 year of age, because the proteins in whole milk can irritate the stomach.
+Whole cow's milk should not be given to babies younger than 1 year of age, because of the higher nutrition value of breast milk or formula.
 However, yogurt and soft cheeses are fine, because the proteins in these dairy products are broken down and less likely to cause tummy trouble.
 You should also wait until at least age 1 (some experts say age 2) to introduce honey, which can cause a potentially serious disease called infant botulism.